LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.1/index.en.md

 ![Python output](figures/6-1-3-2.png)

-Judging from the final results, we have removed 7,709 - 7,161 = 548 outlier records in total.
-The distribution of the remaining data in the three-dimensional space is relatively concentrated without deviations in the periphery.
-For ease of observation, we plot the distribution of the three data in different dimensions by selecting two dimensions at a time.
+After this cleanup process, we found that we removed a total of 548 outliers (7,709 originally minus 7,161 remaining).
+The data that's left shows a more consistent pattern in the three-dimensional space, with fewer extreme values on the edges.
+To make it easier to see these patterns, we create graphs showing the relationships between data points in two dimensions at a time.

 ```python
 plt.rc('legend',fontsize="large")